anton-k/mig/docs/src/11-html-goodies.md

 great templating libraries which also can be used like [`shakespeare`](https://hackage.haskell.org/package/shakespeare) or [heist](https://hackage.haskell.org/package/heist) and many others.

-I've chose `stache` as it ports very widespread and simple solution.
+I've chosen `stache` as it ports very widespread and simple solution `mustache` to Haskell.
 But other template engines can be used in the same way.
 The `mig` library is not tied to any of those libraries.
 Although I've tried `stache` and highly recommend it.
 It's easy to use and versatile.